Anaghatotade/SIGNALLING-PAPER/README.md

 scripts, the shared starting configuration, and the small numeric/plot results already computed from past runs.

-## Repository maintenance

-`cleanup_and_organize.sh` (at the repository root) documents, in reproducible script form, the reorganization performed on this repository: removing scheduler/cache/junk files, deleting large regenerable trajectory and restart outputs, deduplicating identical helper scripts, and renaming directories to the structure described above.
-Run it against a **fresh clone of the pre-cleanup repository** if you need to reproduce these steps elsewhere; running it against this already-cleaned repository is a no-op (all source paths will already have been moved).
+elsewhere; running it against this already-cleaned repository is a no-op (all source paths will already have been moved).